brettz9/jump-to-anchor/README.md

 # Related add-ons

-I mostly just wanted a restartless extension which could auto-jump to the closest anchor above the click point, and from there, copy it if desired.
+I mostly just wanted an extension which could auto-jump to the closest anchor above the click point, and from there, copy it if desired.

 If you want something which provides options such as highlighting the anchors